josuemour4/blog/about.md

 Hello, again!

 I firmly believe that you may have already visited my portfolio.
-However, because this portfolio is uniquely mine, it offers more than just a showcase of my work.
+However, because this blog is uniquely mine, it offers more than just a showcase of my work.
 It serves as a space where I not only present my projects but also organize my thoughts and pursue personal interests.

 Technology has always fascinated me.
 I believe it was a fundamental tool for my professional and personal growth.
 Through it, I was able to achieve significant achievements and now I share a little of myself with you.